-When we hear the word pizza, our minds travel first to the delicious flat bread that comes out of the oven topped with melted cheese and other yummy ingredients.
+When we hear the word pizza, our minds travel first to the delicious flat bread that comes out of the oven topped with melted cheese and other delicious ingredients.

-There is historical evidence that Greeks ate a flat bread called πλακούς (plakous) — “flat” — which was topped with olive oil, herbs, onion, cheese and garlic and then baked in a mud oven.
+There is historical evidence that Greeks ate a flat bread called “flat,” or πλακούς (plakous) in Greek, baked in a mud oven and topped with olive oil, herbs, onion, cheese and garlic.

 Romans adapted Greek pizza

-The Romans, who adapted many Greek customs and habits, naturally adopted the idea of baking plakous in the oven after putting the ingredients of their choice on top.
+The Romans, who adapted many Greek customs and habits, naturally adopted the idea of baking plakous topped with ingredients of their choice.

-Italian folklore says that pizza as we know it today originated in a primitive form in Naples as the food of the poor.
+Italian folklore has it that pizza as we know it today originated in a primitive form in Naples as the food of the poor.

-The original ingredients were simply flour, water and a tiny bit of tomato paste on top.
-If there were more ingredients available, they would be added on top of the tomato paste.
+The original ingredients were simply flour, water, and a tiny bit of tomato paste on top.
+If more ingredients were available, those would be added on top, too.

-Italian historians note, however, that flat breads with a variety of toppings had been sold by street vendors and eaten by the poor workers of Naples before Esposito’s time.
+Italian historians, however, note that flat breads with various toppings had been available at street vendors and consumed by poor workers of Naples before Esposito’s time.

-Legend has it that Esposito was invited to make a grand pizza for Italian King Umberto I and Queen Margherita when they visited Naples in 1889.
+Legend has it that Esposito had been invited to make a grand pizza for Italian King Umberto I and Queen Margherita upon their visit to Naples in 1889.

-That pizza, which featured fresh tomatoes, mozzarella cheese, and basil, is known today as Pizza Margherita.
+That pizza, which featured fresh tomatoes, mozzarella cheese, and basil, is known today as a Margherita pizza.

-And, as anyone who has traveled to Italy knows, Italians are very proud to note that the red, green and white colors of the Margherita are reflected in the nation’s flag.
+As travelers to Italy have surely noted, Italians are very quick to point out that the red, green, and white colors of the Margherita are reflected in the nation’s flag.

 Pizza brought to the US

-In the 19th century, Italian immigrants brought the concept of the pizza along with them to France, England, and the United States.
+In the 19th century, Italian immigrants took the concept of the pizza with them to France, England, and the United States.

-Pizza as a street food became very popular in the United States and New York City in particular.
-From there, especially in the years after WWII, it was exported back to Europe and the rest of the world.
+Pizza as a street food became very popular in the United States and New York City in particular, and following WWII, it was exported back to Europe and the rest of the world.

-Today, pizza is one of the most beloved foods around the world, yet American-style pizza has had a mixed reception in Italy.
+Today, pizza is one of the most beloved foods worldwide; yet, American-style pizza has been met with mixed feelings in Italy.

-If you travel there and go to a traditional Italian restaurant away from tourist areas, you will not find pizza on the menu.
+In traveling to Italy and going to a traditional Italian restaurant removed from tourist areas, one becomes aware that pizza is found nowhere on the menu.

-But if you are in a tourist area in Italy, pizza is advertised in every eatery, mainly because American tourists cannot imagine Italy without their beloved version of pizza.
+However, in tourist areas throughout Italy, pizza is advertised at every eatery.
+This is mainly because American tourists cannot imagine Italy without their beloved version of pizza.

-In contrast, Greece has wholeheartedly accepted the American-style innovations to the ubiquitous food.
+In contrast, Greece has wholeheartedly accepted the American-style innovation to the ubiquitous food.